PrismRL/prism/docs/source/making-a-roguelike/part12.rst

 -----------------------

 With the actual mechanics out of the way it's time to flesh out our inventory menu a little more.
-Create a new file called ``gamestates/inventoryactionstate.lua`` and let's create a new :lua:class:`GameState`.
-Load our :lua:class:`Keybinding` and alias the name component at the top.
+Create a new file called ``modules/game/gamestates/inventoryactionstate.lua`` and let's create a new :lua:class:`GameState`.
+Load our :lua:class:`Controls` and alias the name component at the top.

 .. code-block:: lua

-   local keybindings = require "keybindingschema" local Name = prism.components.Name
+   local controls = require "controls" local Name = prism.components.Name

 Next we'll create the new ``GameState`` and in the constructor we'll loop through all the actions